 You can also purchase an internet pass prior to your flight.
 There are 3 options: a 1-Hour Pass, an All-Day Pass, and a Delta Global Day Pass.

 How Do I Get Free Wi-Fi When Flying?

 As you can see from Gogo’s pricing plans above, inflight Wi-Fi is not cheap.
 Fortunately, there are a couple credit cards that provide Gogo Wi-Fi passes as part of their perks.

-If you have The Enhanced Business Platinum Card® from American Express OPEN, you get 10 Gogo passes annually.
+If you have The Business Platinum Card® from American Express OPEN, you get 10 Gogo passes annually.
 The US Bank FlexPerks® Visa Signature® Card also provides 12 Gogo passes annually.

 Even if you will need more Gogo Wi-Fi passes, knocking out some of the cost is a great benefit from these cards!

-The Enhanced Business Platinum Card® from American Express OPEN also provides access to Boingo hotspots in many airports if you need Wi-Fi while waiting for a flight.
+The Business Platinum Card® from American Express OPEN also provides access to Boingo hotspots in many airports if you need Wi-Fi while waiting for a flight.

 Is Gogo Inflight Wi-Fi Worth It?

 Whether purchasing Gogo’s inflight Wi-Fi is worth it to you will be determined by several factors.

 Business travelers with tight deadlines might find internet access a must on all flights.
 However, leisure travelers on short flights might see the price and decide they’d be happy to read a book instead.